alvarognnzz/ambientcg-downloader/README.md

 With this automation, all textures are pre-downloaded to your computer.
 Once you find the texture you need on the ambientCG website, you can quickly locate it locally without additional steps.

-Here’s the translation and an explanation of how to use the configuration file:

 ## Installation

 You can set up the project in two ways: using **Poetry** or a traditional setup with `requirements.txt`.
 Choose the poetry if you want to avoid dependencies issues.